santigr17/ESP8266-01_SoftAP_UDPServer/README.md

 ## Getting Started
 This is an example of how to create an access point with ESP8266 module working with UDP Server.
 Also, an UDP Python Client is included, in order to demostrate a simple connection.
 This is an academic project, for that reason the internal documentation is in Spanish.
+Please make sure the client device is connected to the network before sending messages.
+The AP ssid will be **CarWiFi**

 ### Server Side
 Once the power supply is connected, the module is going to start the Serial communication.